nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Edits the status of the specified `INDEX` to the specified `STATUS`.
 - The index refers to the index number shown in the displayed internship list.
 - The index must be a positive integer 1, 2, 3, …​
-- Available status: NA, PENDING, RECEIVED, REJECTED, NO
+- Available status: PENDING, RECEIVED, ACCEPTED, DECLINED, REJECTED
-    - NA: Internship application is not submitted.
     - PENDING: Internship application submitted, outcome has not been released.
     - RECEIVED: Offer received.
+    - ACCEPTED: Offer accepted.
-    - REJECTED: Offer rejected.
+    - DECLINED: Offer received and declined.
-    - NO: Application rejected.
+    - REJECTED: Application rejected.

 Examples:
 * `edit_status 2 s/PENDING` Changes the status of the 2nd application in the applications list to `PENDING` (Internship application submitted, outcome has not been released).